FirebirdSQL/Butler/rfc/4/FBSP.rst

 :15 - Invalid Message:

   The message is not a valid FBSP message.

+:16 - Protocol violation:

+  Received message is a valid FBSP message, but does not conform to the protocol.
+Typically, a message of this type or content is not allowed at a particular point in the conversation.

 Fatal errors indicating that connection would/should be terminated